USDA-FSA/fsa-design-system/components/screen-id/index.md

 ## Usage

 {% capture usage_do %}
-* An FPAC Application required the use of a page identifier to help with technical issues.
+* When an FPAC Application requires the use of a page identifier to help with technical issues.
 {% endcapture %}

 {% capture usage_dont %}